evan-erdos/trail-of-cthulhu/story/prose-outline.md

 The center of what they thought was the sun is actually a twisted face, whose horrified expression is immortalized in the red stone.

-The Players lie in wait, to observe another student gaining entry to the ritual.
+The PCs lie in wait, to observe another student gaining entry to the ritual.
 When this occurs, they realize that everyone in the ritual is wearing a talisman, just like the ones worn by the tribesmen who ambushed them on the first night.
 They show their talisman to the cultists, and they are welcomed into the main crowd.